Explore Maldon

 Frequently asked questions

-The Maldon Salt (one of England's most celebrated food products), the Blackwater Estuary, the Thames barges, the Battle of Maldon (991 AD, one of England's great poems), and a small Essex market town of extraordinary character Roam surfaces the hidden gems that make Maldon worth exploring.
+Maldon is a place in Essex known for the Maldon Salt (one of England's most celebrated food products), the Blackwater Estuary, the Thames barges, the Battle of Maldon (991 AD, one of England's great poems), and a small Essex market town of extraordinary character.
+The Battle of Maldon (991 AD) — where the Anglo-Saxons were defeated by Viking raiders — inspired one of the finest Old English poems.
+The population is around 15,000.

-Yes — Roam is live in Maldon and across Essex.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Maldon and across Essex.
+It is available on iOS and Android.